 Two weeks passed.
 Then late one night, well after midnight, there was a soft knock on the door.
 It was Newt and a friend, both holding grocery bags filled with clothes.
 Newt had decided to leave her boyfriend as well as her dead-end job and was stopping by to bid me farewell.
 She was also clearly hoping I would provide some more money to help facilitate what sounded like a courageous move.
 No hay problema!
 I got dressed, took her down the street to an ATM, and withdrew twenty thousand baht (almost $600).
 She then hailed a cab to the bus station at Mo Chit, on her way out of the city.

-Before she departed, I got Newt’s phone number and asked that she text me the number of the savings account she’d opened (at Siam Commercial Bank).
+Before she departed, I got Newt’s phone number and asked that she text me the number of the savings account she had opened.
 It was my plan to provide her with special assistance once she had resettled with her family(?) out in provinces.
-She obviously needed time to get things sorted out.
+She clearly needed time to get things sorted out.

 And that’s when it all got strange…